Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises: Limit theorems

-From this, using the fact that the map $z\rightarrow \mathcal{L}_z$ is complex analytic on $\mathbb{C}$ and $\mathcal{L}_z$ is a smooth perturbation of the quasi-compact operator $\mathcal{L}$, by Kato's perturbation theorem we will get as asymptotic expansion of the leading eigenvalue of $\mathcal{L}_z$ in the neighborhood of $z=0$ and this will be enough to show the CLT and the large deviation.
-We follow here the paper \cite{ANV}.
-Notice that this is quite interesting since the observational noise does not appear as a cocycle.
+From this, using the fact that the map $z\rightarrow \mathcal{L}_z$ is complex analytic on $\mathbb{C}$ and $\mathcal{L}_z$ is a smooth perturbation of the compact operator $\mathcal{L}$, by Kato's perturbation theorem we will get as asymptotic expansion of the leading eigenvalue of $\mathcal{L}_z$ in the neighborhood of $z=0$ and this will be enough to show the CLT and the large deviation.
+We follow here the paper \cite{ANV}, where the reader could find all the explications and the references for this technique, especially since \cite{ANV} treats an annealed perturbation like ours.
 We first compute the variance.
 A direct computation gives

-\begin{proposition} Let us suppose that our Markov systems verifies {\bf assumption TM} and the modulation term is bounded as in (\ref{56}).
-Moreover suppose now $\sigma^2>0$ and take $u\in BV$ and such that
+Since the operator $\mathcal{U}$ is the adjoint of the averaged operator $\mathcal{L}$ and the latter has a spectral gap because it is compact, the correlation integral in the second sum above decays exponentially fast in $n$ for $u\in \mathcal{B}\cap L^1.$ Therefore the variance will be finite; we will further ask that is non zero. \begin{proposition} Let us suppose that our Markov systems verifies {\bf assumption TM} and the modulation term is bounded as in (\ref{56}).
+Moreover suppose now $\sigma^2>0$ and take $u\in \mathcal{B}\cap L^1$ centered, namely

 Then we have: \begin{itemize}